Moira, Goa: Reputation

 But the bananas are not Moira's chief claim to fame among Goan villages.
 The people are as famous, if not more than their kellim [bananas], so famous indeed that they have passed into simile and proverb and legend.
 They are among the most industrious people of Goa.
 Blessed as they are with fertile land, they have used Nature's gift to raise many crops - rice, chillies, vegetables, bananas.
 Every Friday will see them wending their way with their produce on their head to the weekly fair at Mapuca.
 But it is not their industriousness that signals them out for unique honour among their Goan fellows.
 It is for a legacy that they have inherited from their forefathers - a wisdom that is traditional.

 This wisdom has a stamp of its own which defies definition.
-Perhaps you have heard of the wise men of Gotham, and of their ingenious feats.
+Perhaps you have heard of the Wise Men of Gotham, and of their ingenious feats.
 The wise men of Moira of old were as ingenious.
 There is only one other village in Goa which rivals Moira in this characteristic and that is Benaulim in Salcete.
 Even in Konkani it has not been possible to give this baffling quality an appropriate term.
 This is how the people of Bardez describe the indefinite trait.
 To moiddekar num re, he is a guy from Moira, sarkoch moiddekar, every inch like a guy from Moira; take matxem moiddechem assa, he's got a bit of it from Moira.

 Glenis Maria D'Souza writes of the village and its people: "If you behave a little idiosyncratic [sic] in Goa, don't be surprised if you are called a 'Moidekar'."
 The villagers are known thus for being hardworking and fun-loving at the same time.

+Sample stories

+As the population of Moira grew, the Moidekars realized that their church is too small.
+After a deliberation they decided that the church will grow larger, just like a tree sapling will grow, if fertilized with manure.

+The Moidekars noticed that there is too much space in front of the church and too little in the back, and they could not decide how to fix this.
+A shrewd sacristan suggested to push the church.
+In order to mark how far the church must be pushed, the sacristan suggested to spread the blankets for this distance.
+When all Moidekars went back behind the church for pushing, the sacristan rolled up the blankets and hid them.
+After a long and hard push the villagers decided to check how far the church moved.
+They looked in front, saw no blankets, and concluded that the blankets are under the church, meaning they had pushed far enough.